asciich/docker-tox/readme.md

 # tox container

-Container to test python packages using tox.
+Container to test Python packages using tox.